-Memory Expandable up to 32GB (maximum), Compatible with 4GB/8GB/ 16GB Modules
+Memory Expandable up to 32GB (maximum), Compatible with 4GB/8GB/16GB Modules

+Supports XMP 3000MHz (XMP is processor dependent and works in dual channel)

+SO-DIMM Memory Types

+All SO-DIMM memory modules installed in the system should be identical (the same size and brand) in order to prevent unexpected system behavior.

+Don't mix SO-DIMM memory module sizes and brands in order to prevent system problems.

+Storage

-沁 SO-DIMM Memory Types brand) in order to prevent unexpected system behavior Don't mix SO-DIMM memory module sizes and brands in order to prevent system prob-Storage One Changeable 2.5" 7mm(h) Hard Disk Drive (HDD) / Solid State Drive (SSD) with SATA Interface One M.2 2280 SSDs with SATA Interface (Factory Option) OR
+One Changeable 2.5" 9.5mm / 7mm (h) Hard Disk Drives (HDD) / Solid State Drives (SSD) with SATA Interface

-One M.2 2280 SSD with PCIe Gen 3 x4 Interface (Factory Option)
+One M.2 2280 SSDs with SATA Interface OR PCIe Gen 3 x4 Interface (Factory Option), Auto Detection